SetFodi/andlearn/README.md

 - **18+ Hands-on Tutorials** - Learn by writing real code, not just watching videos
 - **Progressive Difficulty** - Start from zero and become a confident programmer
 - **Instant Feedback** - See your code results immediately
+- **Dynamic Progress Tracking** - Your progress bar & lesson counter update automatically as you move through the tutorials

 ### 🎨 **Modern UI/UX**
 - **Glass Morphism Design** - Beautiful, modern interface with backdrop blur effects